Superset vs Cursor (2026): Parallel Agents vs AI Editor

 Pricing

 Superset offers a free tier and a Pro plan at $20/seat/month.
-You also pay for your agents' API keys (e.g., Anthropic for Claude Code) — transparent costs, no markup, no credit system.
+You also pay for your agents' API keys (for example Anthropic for Claude Code or OpenAI for Codex) — transparent provider costs, no platform credit system.

 Which Should You Choose?